scriven42/oet02w/README.md

 As with most other Raspberry Pi-based projects, you'll want to enable your local settings with the raspi-config command.
 For this project, we need the i2c interface enabled.

-The only setting that needs to be configured manually for the buttons is in the /boot/config.txt file.
-You need to ensure that this line is included.
+There are some settings that need to be configured manually in the /boot/config.txt file.
+For the buttons you need to ensure that this line is included.
 It will allow the i2c on the csi & dsi busses to show up as i2c-10.

 `dtparam=i2c_vc=on`

-We will need to add more lines for the screen and camera when we get there, however.
+For the screen, the best way I've found to make it work is to include:

+`
+dtoverlay=vc4-fkms-v3d,composite=1
+enable_tvout=1
+`

 ## Contributing